-There are a range of products, from companies such as Dr Scholl’s that will help reduce your heel pain.
+There is a range of products, from companies such as Dr Scholl’s that will help reduce your heel pain.
 These range from arch supports to full foot orthotics, so there will definitely be something you can try without spending too much money.
 Their range of orthotics with gel pads built in are a popular product on Amazon, so perhaps look at those first.

 Shoes are the cause – and the answer!

 Shoes that fit badly and offer little support or cushioning can cause lots of problems with your feet – especially if you are also using bad shoes for running or exercise.
-The worst type of shoe you could choose, would be ones that offer little support around the heel and forefoot areas.
+The worst type of shoe you could choose would be ones that offer little support around the heel and forefoot areas.
 This can lead to extra strain and stress on the plantar fascia tissue, causing pain that is hard to remedy and awkward to treat.

-Too much stress and pressure on the plantar fasica area causes inflammation of the tissue and tearing can occur.
+Too much stress and pressure on the plantar fascia area causes inflammation of the tissue and tearing can occur.
 This leads to plantar fasciitis, which will most commonly present itself as a stabbing pain in the heel, usually first thing in the morning.